xziy/test/README.md

 Accepts an array of transport events and returns a success message.

 This server is intended only for local testing and does not persist data between runs.

+When using GitHub Actions, ensure that `package-lock.json` is committed.
+The workflow relies on `npm ci`, which requires this lock file to install dependencies.